The role of ideology in translation from Arabic

 A colonialist agenda can also be seen in the Tale of the Three Apples, in which a young girl is killed and the two suspects both claim to be the murderer.
 The Caliph’s advisor feels it would be an injustice to kill both suspects.
 Although Burton’s translation itself is not suspect, it is his footnote discussion of the Arabic wordالظلم 'zulm’ (‘injustice’) that manifests his ideological intent (see appendix 2 for this footnote).
 By making reference to Islam’s holiest prophet in this footnote, Burton casually seeks to legitimize British colonial interests, interests that were of increasing importance to Britain at the time.

-The brief examples discussed demonstrate how a translation discourse served to dis-appropriate a text from its cultural-linguistic environment, to de-historicize it by shifting its literary style and genre, and seek to legitimize a colonialist agenda particularly through ‘scholarly’ (foot)notes.
+These brief examples discussed demonstrate how a translation discourse served to dis-appropriate a text from its cultural-linguistic environment, to de-historicize it by shifting its literary style and genre, and seek to legitimize a colonialist agenda particularly through ‘scholarly’ (foot)notes.
 Rana Kabbani writes on Burton, “For depicting Eastern peoples… as slothful, violent and sexually obsessed and incapable of sound self-governance, made it seem justified, even imperative, for the imperialist to step in and rule them”.
 (Kabbani in Marzolph, van Leeuwen and Wassouf (eds), 2004: 28).

-It is not my contention that Burton’s translation became the ideological prompt for British colonial ambitions in the Middle East, but that it contributed significantly to the discourse of Orientalism and the proliferation of orientalist stereotypes in the English-speaking world.
+It is not our contention here that Burton’s translation became the ideological prompt for British colonial ambitions in the Middle East, but that it contributed significantly to the discourse of Orientalism and the proliferation of orientalist stereotypes in the English-speaking world.
 This discourse played an essential role in influencing western perceptions of the Arabs, and the West’s readiness to justify colonial ambitions.

 It remains for us to consider ideas from translation theorists that offer suggestions for creating an equitable exchange in literary translation.
 We have seen how translations can distort the image of peoples and cultural concepts, yet Venuti goes as far as to claim that all translation into English, by its use of the ‘fluent’ discursive strategy typical in English-language translations, subverts the source text and ‘effaces’ the culture whence it comes (Venuti, 1992: 5).
 This is because, in Venuti’s view, the text is rendered into a ‘domestic understanding’ that familiarizes it to English readers and strips it of cultural difference.
 Venuti and other theorists such as Spivak call for new translation strategies when English, which they feel dis-enables equal cultural exchange because of its hegemonic and imperial status, is the target language.